paololapo/HeartRateEstimation/README.md

-# HeartRateEstimation
+# Heart Rate Estimation

 ## The context
 This is the final project for the "Laboratory of computational physics (MOD.
-A)" course in "Physics of Data" master program, University of Padua.
+A)" course in "Physics of Data" master program, University of Padua. <br>
 Authors: [Paolo Lapo Cerni](https://github.com/paololapo), [Jacopo Carotenuto](https://github.com/jacopocarotenuto), [Lorenzo Vigorelli](https://github.com/LorenzoVigorelli), [Arman Singh Bains](https://github.com/T3X3K)

 ## The project